Scan Design Innovations in Pain Research Summer Program

 - Attend weekly research seminars focused on current topics in science and workshops that provide training in research skills and ethics

-- Present their research to faculty, peers, and the community at concluding poster and oral presentation sessions at the University of Washington – Seattle campus
+- Present their research to faculty, peers, and the community at a concluding poster presentation session at the University of Washington – Seattle campus

 Award and activities